 - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period.
-The COVID-19 pandemic has resulted in a decline in economic activity which could negatively impact the ability of borrowers to make principal or interest payment on securities, when due. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - A security may not experience the future performance trends expected of it.
+This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - A security may not experience the future performance trends expected of it.
 A security selected based on a relative strength/momentum investing strategy may not perform as it is expected to perform. - The trust invests in securities of foreign issuers, which may include companies located in emerging and/or frontier markets.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust is not actively managed.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies.
+Emerging market companies are also subject to a greater risk of market closure, exchange delistings and lower quality or less available financial information. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.